amplexor-drupal/xconnect/README.md

 [![SensioLabsInsight][ico-insight]][link-insight]

-This library implements a PHP client for the [Amplexor Global Content Management (GCM)][link-gcm] language services.
+This library implements a PHP client for the [AMPLEXOR Global Content Management (GCM)][link-gcm] language services.